population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 The third, fourth, fifth, and sixth survey rounds took place 112--130, 155--176, 253--272, and 281--322 days after the first severe lockdown.

-We use the fourth survey round as the excluded round because it is the round furthest from both lockdowns and before any substantial number of Covid cases and before the election begins in earnest.
+We use the fourth survey round as the excluded round because it is the survey round furthest from both lockdowns and before any substantial number of Covid cases, and before the election begins in earnest.
-[Explain the identification and advantages of our approach]
-- compare *within* lockdowns, more severe vs less severe
-- before covid shows up in substantial numbers; identify effect of lockdown

 In addition to government-imposed lockdowns, individuals may be ill, decide to self-isolate, or take other steps to avoid contact with others